norkator/paketin-seuranta/README.md

 4. Done!

-### Introduction to basics
+### Introduction to app basics
 * Coming...

 ## Versioning

 Currently I just increment build number and version number itself doesn't have any logic in it.
 Maybe in the future will use Semver or similar.
-Not mandatory yet.
+Not mandatory yet because haven't have need for breaking changes.

 ## Authors

 * **Norkator** - *Initial work, code owner* - [norkator](https://github.com/norkator)
-* ...
-* ...

 ## License